Free Influencer Marketing Series

 Drive sales?
 Reach a new audience?
 Get people talking about your brand?
 Whatever you want to achieve with your influencer campaigns, you’ll need to have a clear goal in mind.
 But it’s a minefield out there—fake followers, engagement pods, and “like-for-like” initiatives can muddy the waters when it comes to measuring and tracking your true campaign results.

 This is why it’s never been more important to have goal-oriented influencer marketing key performance indicators (KPIs) before you choose your influencers, approve creatives, and push content out into the world.
-Choosing the right KPIs can help you understand what’s working and what’s not so you can make strategic decisions, optimize your campaigns, and ensure each influencer is delivering a strong ROI.

 We’ve noticed that many brands kickstart their influencer relationships with product seeding.
+What KPIs should you track for a product seeding program?
+It depends on your goals.
+And your goals will align with your business priorities.

 Based on the most common campaign objectives, here are some KPIs to track your influencer marketing success.